anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ### Other notes

-- PVD or DLC coated chains (the ones with fun colours) are not ideal for wax adhesion
+- PVD- or DLC-coated chains (the ones with fun colours) are not ideal for wax adhesion.
 - It is possible to apply too much or too little wax.
-Excess wax will flake off, and gum up the rear derailleur and cassette, cleaning off excess from exterior plates when drying is OK.
+Excess wax will flake off and gum up the rear derailleur and cassette, so cleaning it from the exterior plates while the chain dries is fine.
 Too little is ineffective.
-- Single application is good up to around 500km in most circumstances.
+- A single application is good for up to around 500 km in most circumstances.